ystarling/Readme/README.md

        - Paging, Sorting
        - @Patch, [[link](https://www.youtube.com/watch?v=UB71ARdhS78&ab_channel=AlmightyJava)]
    - Security oAuth2, basic what is it how it works internally?
    - SecurityFilterChain, Resource server, bearer tokens: jwt, opaque token.
 Bearer Token, basic authentication, SecurityContextHolder,
+   - Authentication is a process for verifying identity.
+It answers the question “Is this person who they claim to be?‚ (username/password).
+Authentication verifies who the user is.
+Authentication works through passwords, one-time pins, biometric information, and other information provided or entered by the user.
+Authorization gives the user permission to access specific resources.
+It answers the question “What is this authenticated person allowed to do?‚(Roles)
+Authorization determines what resources a user can access.
+   - etc
    - etc
 4. DATABASE
    - NoSql vs RDBMs, NoSQL(high velocity-speed, high handle volume data). [[link](https://www.geeksforgeeks.org/difference-between-relational-database-and-nosql/)]